lancejpollard/ubiquitously/README.markdown

 You can post to any of these services (even via oauth) completely from the command line.

-    u.me post twitter "This is really crazy"
+    u.me post twitter "Check out xyz!"

 The anatomy of a command is this:

     u.me post [services] [title] [options]

-The `[services]` are a list of services you this command to post to, and the `[title]` is whatever follows (in single/double quotes).
+The `[services]` are a list of services you want this command to post to, and the `[title]` is whatever follows (in single/double quotes).
 The following will post to Twitter, Tumblr, and Posterous:

     u.me post twitter tumblr posterous "Managing multiple interfaces"